andre-schmidt-94/ambev-tech/README.md

 # Ambev Tech Challenge

 ### Description
 This project is a solution for beverage delivery.
-It determine which vehicle is the best option to deliver beer.
-Due to the different necessities and distances(different distribution centers), the application determines the best vehicle suited for the job.
+It determines which vehicle is the best option to deliver beer.
+Due to the different necessities and distances (different distribution centers), the application determines the best vehicle suited for the job.

 ### Features
 * Add Order